OFDataCommittee/OFMLHackathon/doc/installation.rst

 at compile time.
 For Python, the clients can be used just like any other pip library.

-SILC has a makefile that automates the build and install process.
+SILC has a Makefile that automates the build and install process.
-The makefile is shown below, and in the following sections, the process for building and install the SILC clients will be described.
+The Makefile is shown below, and in the following sections, the process for building and install the SILC clients will be described.